-- Experiences: hiking, mountaineering,camping and photography
+- Experiences: hiking, mountaineering, camping, and photography

 The best time to climb Mt.
 Everest is in a short period from April to mid-May and from September to October.
 During this period, the jet stream moves north causing the winds the calm and temperatures to warm enough for people to try to summit.
 This is called the 'summit window', with an average temperature ranging from 150C to 250C.

-The Best Way to Tour Mt.
+Best Way to Tour Mt.
 Everest

 Views of Jiacuola Pass

-For most of visitors, travel starts from visiting Rongbuk Monastery, the highest monastery in the world.
+For most visitors, travel starts by visiting Rongbuk Monastery, the highest monastery in the world.
 The monastery lies in Dingri County, near the base of the north side of Mount Everest at 4980 meters above sea level.
 Then visitors will be transferred to Everest Base Camp by shuttle bus.
 Visitors can take a look at the beautiful Mt.
-Everest from distance to feel its solemnity and mystery.
+Everest from a distance to feel its solemnity and mystery.

 How to Get to Mt.
 Everest from Lhasa